 Strapped for cash and wondering about ways to make extra money?
 I’ve created a list of over 101 ways you can make extra money easily, and within the next week if you really are motivated.
 If you can’t find something on this list that fits you, you might just be a little too picky, or if you know of another great way to earn some extra revenue, please share it in the comments below.
 If you’re willing to hustle, try new things, and get out of your comfort zone there are plenty of ideas here for you.
 No matter the status of the economy there are always opportunities and ways to make extra money.

-1. Start a blog or website – Read this post about creating an online business with a product I truly recommend.
+1. Start a blog – Read this post about creating an online business with a product I truly recommend.

 3. Take Surveys – Websites such as Cashcrate will pay you money to participate in surveys.
 It’s free to sign up so why not?